wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 of the file system.
 The paper commented that shadow paging incurs large write amplification since it must be done at the page level and will cause cascaded updates on the indirection level.
 The second technique is logging, with either undo or redo logging being a viable option.
 However, neither of the two logging approaches is tuned for all cases.
-For example, undo logging is beneficial in write-dominant scenarios as it does not require extra indirection into the log on read accesses, while redo logging works the best in read-dominant scenarios.
+For example, redo logging is beneficial in write-dominant scenarios as requires an extra indirection into the log on read accesses, while undo logging works the best in read-dominant scenarios.

 Libnvmmio addresses both issues of the existing file systems which we present as follows.
 Overall, libnvmmio acts as an intermediate level between the user space program and the underlying file system